 Traditionally, the pantry has been a resource to meet the needs of guests when they are looking for a light snack or quick meal.
-However, due to recent restrictions caused by COVID-19, the pantry has become a much more integral part of a hotel’s day-to-day operations.
-In fact, some experts believe that over the next few months more and more hotels will begin opting for grab-and-go items in place of traditional dining options1.
+However, due to COVID-19, the pantry has become a much more integral part of a hotel’s day-to-day operations.
+More and more hotels will begin opting for grab-and-go items in place of traditional dining options1.

 When properly planned and managed, the pantry can be a great source of revenue for your hotel.
 Now more than ever, it’s important that you select the right products for your pantry.
 This will ensure you are not just meeting the needs of your guests, but also earning a profit.